 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 30 hours of lectures, 3 hours of tutorials, 30 hours of reading and thinking about the content and 50 hours of work on assignments and/or test preparation.
+For this course, you can expect 24 hours of lectures, 56 hours of reading and thinking about the content, and 70 hours of work on assignments and/or test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.